WPBeginner

 For more details, see our guide on how to get a free SSL certificate for your WordPress website.

-If your hosting company does not offer a free SSL certificate, then you’ll need to purchase an SSL certificate.
+If your hosting company does not offer a free SSL certificate, you’ll need to purchase one.

-We recommend using Domain.com because they offer the best SSL deal for both regular and wildcard SSL certificates.
+We recommend Domain.com because it offers the best SSL deal for regular and wildcard SSL certificates.

-By purchasing a SSL certificate from them, you also get a TrustLogo site seal for your website, and each SSL certificate comes with a minimum of $10,000 security warranty.
+By purchasing an SSL certificate from them, you also get a TrustLogo site seal for your website.
+Each SSL certificate comes with a minimum security warranty of $10,000.
+Pricing starts at $33 annually, and SSL certificates are renewed automatically.

-Once you have purchased an SSL certificate, you will need to ask your hosting provider to install it for you.
+Once you have purchased an SSL certificate, you’ll need to ask your hosting provider to install it for you.

-Setting up WordPress to Use SSL and HTTPs
+Setting Up WordPress to Use SSL and HTTPS

-After you have enabled SSL certificate on your domain name, you will need to set up WordPress to use SSL and HTTPs protocols on your website.
+After enabling an SSL certificate for your domain name, you will need to set up WordPress to use SSL and HTTP protocols on your website.

-We will show you two methods to do that, and you can choose one that best fits your need.
+We will show you two methods for doing that, and you can choose the one that best suits your needs.

 Method 1: Setup SSL/HTTPS in WordPress Using a Plugin